-The University of Tennessee, Knoxville, prepared a Quality Enhancement Plan (QEP) as part of its 2015 reaffirmation of accreditation by SACSCOC.
-Our QEP was Experience Learning, an exciting campus-wide initiative to enhance and expand experiential learning opportunities for students.
-The QEP Impact Report documents the success of the program at the end of the 5-year term.
-Learn more.
+The University of Tennessee, Knoxville is embarking on a new Quality Enhancement Plan (QEP) for its reaffirmation of accreditation by SACSCOC in 2025.
+The QEP is a campus-wide project that can be created and implemented within one to two years.
+A QEP Impact Report documents the success of the program at the end of the 5-year implementation period.

 What is a Quality Enhancement Plan (QEP)?

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is committed to enhancing the quality of higher education.
 As part of the reaffirmation process, SACSCOC asks each institution to develop a plan that arises from the institution’s ongoing, integrated, institution-wide planning and evaluation process.
 The QEP describes a carefully designed and focused plan of action that enhances student learning (student learning is defined broadly) or the environment supporting student learning.
-The QEP is a campus-wide project that can be created and implemented within one to two years.
 The QEP must be consistent with the institution’s strategic plan and must be directly tied to the institution’s mission.

 The QEP is developed by a team of faculty, staff, and students that represent different parts of the university community.